Neklan: Origin of the name

 Neklan's name is thought to be derived from the Slavonic word "klát" meaning to tilt and prefix ne- (non) so it describes him to be a peaceful ruler.
 Záviš Kalandra thought the names of the seven princes were cryptical names of ancient Slavonic days of the week - Vojen being the sixth - Friday with just a confusing evidence.

-Another theory says that the names were mistaken from a coherent and partly interrupted old Slavonic text.
+Another theory suggests the names of the Přemysl ancestors arose from a mistaken interpretation by Cosmas.
+According to postulation by Vladimír Karbusický, Cosmas likely contrived them when trying to read a lost Latin transcription of an old-Slavonic message.
+When the ancestral names are combined and reassessed, they can roughly cohere an assumed text:

+"Krok‘ kazi tetha lubossa premisl nezamisl mna ta voj‘n ni zla kr‘z mis neklan gosti vit..."

+In modern English, this may translate to:

+"Halt your steps, Tetha, and rather think, I do not intend war or evil upon you, we do not bow to the cross, we welcome guests..."

+The alleged message is speculated to be from the Czech princes to the Franks, perhaps in relation to the Battle of Zásek c.
+849 described in the Annales Fuldenses.

 Legend in Cosmas Chronicle

 Once Vlastislav, the prince of Lučans (with their centre in Žatec on the river Ohře), started war against Neklan and besieged his castle, Levý Hradec.
-Neklan didn't want the war in his country so he wanted to make peace with Vlastislav.
+Neklan did not want the war in his country so he wanted to make peace with Vlastislav.
 However, his guide and second most powerful man in the Bohemian camps, a warrior called Tyr, persuaded him to lend him his armour.
 So Tyr went to war in place of Neklan, like Patroclus once in place of Achilles.
 He stroke a fierce battle of Tursko and although he died, Bohemians won and Lučans were killed to a man (literally, one man escaped the field having followed a witch's instructions).